 What do baby chicks eat?

-So you're about to have baby chicks but you're not sure what feed they should eat?
-No problem!
+So you're about to have baby chickens but you're not sure what feed they should eat?

-In this article we'll cover everything you need to know, from what they should eat immediately after hatching, to exactly what kind of food is best for them, to when they can have treats - and what kind of treats will help their development.
+In this article we'll cover everything you need to know about feeding baby chicks, from food they should eat immediately after hatching, to exactly what kind is best for them, and how to feed it.

 Technically, baby chicks don't need anything to eat or drink for about 48 hours after they've hatched.
 That's because they are sustained by the yolk of the egg, which they absorb into their body just before they break through the shell.